-Burn Rate 2019 2018 2017 Total number of stock options issued in a fiscal year, divided by the weighted average number of the Corporation's Issued Share Capital outstanding over the applicable year.
-0.67% 0.65% 0%
+Burn Rate 2020 2019 2018 Total number of stock options issued in a fiscal year, divided by the weighted average number of the Corporation's Issued Share Capital outstanding over 0.72% 0.67% 0.65% the applicable year.

-QI Stock Option Plan
+Quebecor Stock Option Plan

-QI has a stock option plan for the officers, senior employees and key employees of the Corporation and of its subsidiaries (the "QI Plan") which entitles them to benefit from the appreciation in value of the Class B shares of QI.
+Quebecor has a stock option plan for the officers, senior employees and key employees of the Corporation and of its subsidiaries (the "QI Plan") which entitles them to benefit from the appreciation in value of the Class B shares of Quebecor.
 The QI Plan provides for the grant of options for the purchase of a maximum of 26,000,000 Class B Shares of QI.

-The board of directors of QI, upon the recommendation of its human resources and corporate governance committee administers the QI Plan, designates the recipients of options and determines the date of vesting of each option, the exercise price of each option, the expiry date and any other question relating thereto, in each case in accordance with applicable securities legislation.
+The Board of Directors of Quebecor, upon the recommendation of its Human Resources and Corporate Governance Committee administers the QI Plan, designates the recipients of options and determines the date of vesting of each option, the exercise price of each option, the expiry date and any other question relating thereto, in each case in accordance with applicable securities legislation.
 The number of options so granted is based on individual merit, on the positioning to the market, and on the optionee's level of responsibility.
-The board of directors of QI ratifies the recommendations made by its human resources and corporate governance committee or makes modifications it deems appropriate.
+The Board of Directors of Quebecor ratifies the recommendations made by its Human Resources and Corporate Governance Committee or makes modifications it deems appropriate.
 Previous grants are considered, and market conditions are analyzed.

-The exercise price is equal to the weighted average trading price of the Class B shares of QI on the Toronto Stock Exchange during the period of five trading days preceding the date of grant.
+The exercise price is equal to the weighted average trading price of the Class B shares of Quebecor on the Toronto Stock Exchange during the period of five trading days preceding the date of grant.

-At the time of exercise of his option, an optionee may either (i) elect to subscribe for the number of Class B shares of QI in respect of which the option is exercised or (ii) elect to receive from QI a cash payment equal to the number of shares in respect of which the option is exercised multiplied by the amount by which the market value exceeds the exercise price of the shares underlying such option.
-The market value is defined as the weighted average trading price of the Class B shares of QI on the Toronto Stock Exchange on the five trading days immediately preceding the day of exercise of such option.
-If an optionee decides to receive a cash payment from QI upon the exercise of his option, then the number of underlying Class B shares of QI covered by the option will once again become available under the QI Plan.
+At the time of exercise of his option, an optionee may either (i) elect to subscribe for the number of Class B shares of Quebecor in respect of which the option is exercised or (ii) elect to receive from Quebecor a cash payment equal to the number of shares in respect of which the option is exercised multiplied by the amount by which the market value exceeds the exercise price of the shares underlying such option.
+The market value is defined as the weighted average trading price of the Class B shares of Quebecor on the Toronto Stock Exchange on the five trading days immediately preceding the day of exercise of such option.
+If an optionee decides to receive a cash payment from Quebecor upon the exercise of his option, then the number of underlying Class B shares of Quebecor covered by the option will once again become available under the QI Plan.

-By signing the notice of grant they have received, optionees have committed to obtaining QI's consent before exercising their right to purchase the shares for which they wish to exercise their options.
+By signing the notice of grant they have received, optionees have committed to obtaining Quebecor's consent before exercising their right to purchase the shares for which they wish to exercise their options.

-Under the QI Plan, options usually vest as follows: 1⁄2 after one year, 3⁄4 after two years, and 100% three years after the date of grant.
-The board of directors of QI, may, at its discretion, affix different vesting periods at the time of each grant.
-Thus, when granting options in 2018 sand 2019, it has been determined that the options would vest equally over three years with the first 33 1⁄2 vesting on the third anniversary of the date of the grant.
+Under the QI Plan, options usually vest as follows: $\frac{1}{3}$ after one year, $\frac{2}{3}$ after two years, and 100% three years after the date of grant.
+The Board of Directors of Quebecor, may, at its discretion, affix different vesting periods at the time of each grant.
+Thus, since 2018, it has been determined that the options would vest equally over three years with the first 33 $\frac{1}{3}$ vesting on the third anniversary of the date of the grant.
 Each option may be exercised during a period not exceeding 10 years from the date of grant.